flaf/miscellaneous/puppet/modules/moo/README.md

 in a moodle platform.

-The classes related to these types of server have several common parameters because the same configuration file `/opt/moobot/etc/moobot.conf` is managed on these servers.
+The classes related to these types of server have a common parameter `mootbo_conf` to configure the same file `/opt/moobot/etc/moobot.conf` which is managed on these servers.
-Even if for instance, sometimes, a specific parameter can be useless and not relevant in a cargo server but relevant and crucial in a captain server etc.

 # The data type `Moo::MoobotConf`

-Before to see examples, it's better to explain the structure of the **common** parameter `moobot_conf` which is present in the 4 public classes of this module: `moo::cargo::params`, `moo::captain::params`, `moo::lb::params` and the special class `moo::params` (see below).
-The type of this parameter is `Moo::MoobotConf` and here is an example below in yaml format.
+Before to see examples, it's better to explain the structure of the **common** (and important) parameter `moobot_conf` which is present in the 4 public classes of this module:
+`moo::cargo::params`, `moo::captain::params`,
+`moo::lb::params` and the special class `moo::params` (see below).
+The type of this parameter is the custom type `Moo::MoobotConf` and here is an example below in yaml format.

 If a key as the comment `optional`, in this case the key is